nkh/ftl/README.md

 I wanted a file manager that would use tmux and give "live" preview.
 It matches well with a tiling manager,

+This is definitely not production quality, it's for the fun of it, but it's good enough so I stopped using other programs

 # DEPENDENCIES

+- tmux     - ftl is a tmux based file manager
+- terminal $EDITOR - $EDITOR is extensively used to provide live previews
+- lscolors <https://github.com/sharkdp/lscolors> - colors files according to LS_COLORS
+- rg       - to locate files containing a specific text
+- fzf      - to locate file and to present a picker
+- awk, sed, numfmt, sponge, ...
+- fzf-tmux, fim, zathura, qutebrowse, rw3m, w3mimgdisplay, pdftotext, ffmpegthumbnailer, mplayer, exiftool, mimemagic, rip, ...
+- xdotool, wmctrl
-tmux     - ftl is a tmux based file manager terminal $EDITOR - $EDITOR is extensively used to provide live previews lscolors <https://github.com/sharkdp/lscolors> - colors files according to LS_COLORS rg       - to locate files containing a specific text fzf      - to locate file and to present a picker awk, sed, numfmt, sponge, ... fzf-tmux, fim, zathura, qutebrowse, rw3m, w3mimgdisplay, pdftotext, ffmpegthumbnailer, mplayer, exiftool, mimemagic, rip, ... xdotool, wmctrl divers fzf scripts (perl, bat) - fzf file location with preview, fzfi (uberzug), available here: ...
+- divers fzf scripts (perl, bat) - fzf file location with preview, fzfi (uberzug), available here: ...

 ## Installation